- RCPCH response to COVID-19 - modified assessments table

 a unit of professional practice that can be fully entrusted to a trainee, as soon as he or she has demonstrated the necessary competence to execute this activity unsupervised

-Why might we need the ECAT?
+Why do we need the ECAT?

-Excellence by Design standards from the GMC and our RCPCH Progress+ (responding to Shape of training) work will move the MRCPCH requirement to the end of ST4.
+The GMC 'Excellence by Design' standards and RCPCH Progress+ moves the MRCPCH requirement to the end of ST4.
 This means we need a way of determining doctors are ready to move to tier 2 working (ST4 level).

-Former RCPCH Officer for Assessment, Ashley Reece, and former Trainee Committee Assessment rep, Nick Schindler, explain the rationale for the ECAT and how it would help support trainees to move on to the middle grade rota.
+Former RCPCH Officer for Assessment, Ashley Reece, and former Trainee Committee Assessment rep, Nick Schindler, explained the rationale for the ECAT and how it would help support trainees to move on to the middle grade rota.

 How to use the ECAT with your supervisor